 The motor is absolutely part of the exterior’s detailed presentation with the specially painted black block, heads, and valve covers.
 And we love the air topper that includes custom pinstriping.
 More than just show-worthy, this 327 cubic-inch V8 was built to run.
 It has go-fast goodies like a Comp Cams high-lift camshaft, Edelbrock performer EPS intake, and topped with an Edelbrock four-barrel carburetor.
 The headers have the look of side pipes, but they flow to glasspack-style mufflers that feed large booming tips coming off each side (another one of this car’s hidden upgrades.)
 This has a true hot rod style with a polished four-link drop-axle front end, and there are ladder bars in the rear with adjustable coilovers.
 Plus, you’ve got a three-speed automatic transmission, a stout 9-inch rear, and there’s a So-Cal front disc brake setup designed to look like classic fined drums.

 This is a thoughtful build that comes with thousands $$$$ in receipts documenting how one Ford can look so mean but feel oh so nice.

 More info: Listing has ended.
-Search on eBay for similar 1932 Ford 5 Window Coupe
+Click to search on eBay for similar 1932 Ford 5 Window Coupe (Affiliate link)

 Seller's other items: streetsideclassiccars